Best Maryland Sports Betting Sites 2021

-If you're in Maryland looking for a local baseball team to cheer for (and bet on) - go no further than the Nats, a year removed from their Cinderella World Series win.
+If you're in Maryland looking for a local baseball team to cheer for (and bet on) - go no further than the Nats, who won the World Series in 2019.

-They have plenty of history but bettors might consider looking at a Total bet for these birds.
-In the first month-plus of 2021, they're 13-5 to the Under when they're playing away from Camden Yards.
+They have plenty of history, but bettors might consider looking at a Total bet for these birds, who have been an afterthought in the American League East for years.

 Did you know Maryland has nine schools that compete in Division I basketball?
 In addition to the big ones (University of Maryland and Navy), there's also Coppin State, Loyola University Maryland, Maryland - Baltimore County, Maryland Eastern Shore, Morgan State, Mount St. Mary's and Towson.